Yazidism in Turkey

 Yazidism in Turkey refers to adherents of Yazidism from Turkey, who remained in Turkey after the dissolution of the Ottoman Empire.
 The Yazidis living in Turkey during and after the second half of the 20th century gradually left for European countries.
 In the 1980s, there were 60,000 Yazidis situated in Beşiri, Kurtalan, Bismil, Midyat, Idil, Cizre, Nusaybin, Viranşehir, Suruç and Bozova.
 Today, these places are almost empty due to exodus to Europe which was provoked by political, religious and economic difficulties.
-Today only small number remain in villages around Midyat, Viranşehir, Çınar and Beşiri.
+Today only small number remain in villages around Midyat, Viranşehir, Çınar, Nusaybin and Beşiri.
 According to the census of 2000, only 423 individuals adhering to Yazidism remained in the country.

 Approximate current settlement area of the Yazidis in Southeastern Anatolia.
 The provinces of Mardin, Batman, Şanlıurfa and parts of Şırnak and Diyarbakır provinces are inhabited by Yazidis.

 Demography

 According to the Society for Threatened Peoples, 300,000 Yazidis originally lived in Turkey.

 In the 1980s, the number of Yazidis in Turkey was around 60,000.
 In 1993, the number was estimated to be 24,309.

 In 2003, the United States Department of State's Bureau for Democracy, Human Rights, and Labor stated that 5,000 Yazidis live in Turkey.

 In 2004, the Federal Office for Migration and Refugees reported that more than 2,000 Yazidis (mainly in south-eastern Anatolia) live in Turkey.

 In 2019, the number of Yazidis in Turkey was less than 1,000 according to the United States federal government estimate.